- What we do

 - Finding help

 The economic growth outlook of Kosovo remains positive.
-However, despite the creation of new jobs in 2016, the country needs to make economic growth much more reliant on higher productivity at home and greater competitiveness abroad.
+However, despite the creation of new jobs, the country needs to make economic growth much more reliant on higher productivity at home and greater competitiveness abroad.
 Kosovo has a long way to go, and should make significant progress in cutting fiscal deficits, tackling the legacy of a large and ineffective state, and improving the environment for domestic and foreign investments (World Bank Regular Economic Report).

 Food Security & Markets